NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: Hardware Platform

-The behaviour of LABs and ALMs can be programmed using HDL.
-Although many HDLs being available, the IEEE endorses the VHDL and Verilog.
-Although the VHDL syntax is identical to Pascal and the Verilog syntax is identical to C, both languages are easy to learn and hard to master.
-HDLs are potent tools because they enable users to program at the Registers Transfer Level (RTL) (lowest level of coding) which is challenging to master.
-Hardware developers must have a deep knowledge of the reprogrammed device.
-Projects designed for a specific FPGA device might not work in another, even if they belong to the same FPGA family.
-Furthermore, the debugging of HDL source code is very slow and prone to errors, making applications a long and time-consuming process due to complex FPGA architecture.

-The FPGA manufacturers have been simplifying the FPGA design flow through the High Level of Synthesis (HLS).
-HLS tools deliver C/C++ like tools providing higher-level hardware abstraction enabling Software Developers to use FPGAs.

-\subsection{Open Computer Language (OpenCL)}
+\subsection{Open Computer Language (\gls*{opencl})}

-OpenCL applications are split into two parts, namely, \textbf{host} application(s) and \textbf{device} kernel(s).
-The \textbf{host} application(s) is(are) always compiled on the host Operating System and runs on a CPU. \textbf{Host} applications are also used to launch the target kernels on the target \textbf{devices}.
-Kernels are special functions written in OpenCL C/C++ to perform parallelisable computations on accelerators such as GPUs and FPGAs \cite{Intel2019}.
+\gls*{opencl} applications are split into two parts, namely, \textbf{host} application(s) and \textbf{device} kernel(s).
+The \textbf{host} applications are always compiled on the host Operating System and run on a \gls*{cpu}. \textbf{Host} applications are also used to launch the target kernels on the target \textbf{devices}.
+Kernels are special functions written in \gls*{opencl} C/C++ to perform parallelisable computations on accelerators such as \glspl*{gpu} and \glspl*{fpga} \cite{Intel2019}.
 For instance, consider two m$\times$n matrices A and B where it is expected to do the operation C=A+B where C is the third matrix of m$\times$n.
-In this case, the kernel could just perform, in parallel, the addition of matrices A and B elements and store the result in C. Unlike in CPUs, where it would take m$\times$n to do this matrix addition, GPUs and FPGAs could parallelise this operation depending on the resources available per device resulting in the acceleration of the application.
-Buffer objects within a context are used in OpenCL to exchange data between the host and device \cite{CodeProjects2011}.
-The Intel FPGA Software Development Kit (SDK) for OpenCL offline compiler optimises the kernel throughput by adjusting buffer sizes during the kernel compilation process \cite{Intel2021}.
-OpenCL provides both mapped and asynchronous buffers enabling the application to continue to run while additional data is exchanged.
+In this case, the kernel could just perform, in parallel, the addition of matrices A and B elements and store the result in C. Unlike in \glspl*{cpu}, where it would take m$\times$n operations to complete this matrix addition, \glspl*{gpu} and \glspl*{fpga} could parallelise this operation depending on the resources available per device resulting in the acceleration of the application.
+Buffer objects within a context are used in \gls*{opencl} to exchange data between the host and device \cite{CodeProjects2011}.
+The Intel \gls*{fpga} \gls*{sdk} for \gls*{opencl} offline compiler optimises the kernel throughput by adjusting buffer sizes during the kernel compilation process \cite{Intel2021}. \gls*{opencl} provides both mapped and asynchronous buffers, enabling the application to continue to run while additional data is exchanged.